tarunbeerelli/RLEF-code/README.md

 <img src="assets/drift_vs_repair.png" width="570" alt="Drift against repair">

 Training reward barely distinguishes the arms — their success curves lie almost on top of one another.
 Drift does:

 <img src="assets/rolling_kl_A.png" width="650" alt="Rolling KL to the frozen base, A series">

-Drift rises with rank and with parameter count, which this design cannot separate — but attention at rank 32 returns 171 repair-points per unit KL against 98–110 for the other single-subsystem arms and 54 for all-7, making low-rank attention the efficiency optimum. the rank-32 attention arm yields **171** repair-points per unit KL, against 98–110 for the other single-subsystem arms and 54 for all-7.
+Drift rises with adapter rank and with parameter count, and at matched parameters attention drifts more than feed-forward (0.061 against 0.040 at ~20 M; 0.101 against 0.073 at 60.56 M).
+What distinguishes attention at low rank is the return: the rank-32 attention arm yields 171 repair-points per unit KL, against 98–110 for the other single-subsystem arms and 54 for all-7.
 Low-rank attention adaptation is the efficiency optimum, and the curriculum stages from exactly there.

 ---